VOD film review: Source Code

 If Hitchcock made science fiction, it would probably turn out something like this.
 Trains, romance, an unsuspecting male lead; it’s all delightfully North by Northwest, right up until the train goes kaboom.
 Eight minutes later, it happens again.
 And again.
 And again.

 Tasked with repeatedly exploding until he finds the bomber, Captain Colter Stevens (Gyllenhaal) isn’t a happy bunny.
-He’s stuck forever splattering his innards over a Chicago railway and keeps waking up in a cramped metal booth where a woman (Farmiga) orders him about via Skype.
+He keeps waking up in a cramped metal booth where a woman (Farmiga) orders him about via Skype.
 And to top it all off, he doesn’t even has his own face.

 The answers are drip-fed to him via videophone: the Source Code is a programme that lets him relive the last eight minutes of someone else’s life.
 With each burst of time, Colter gets closer to his on-board companion, Christina (the always-excellent Monaghan).
-But just as he starts to get a feel for her sauce code, along comes fate and blows them both up.
-Balls.
+But just as they start to strike up a bond, along comes fate and blows them both up.

 Can two dead people (one a man-inside-another-man’s-body) really have a future?
 Enter scientist Dr Rutledge (Wright), who uses words like “time re-assignment” to prove how smart he is.
-Then the whole notion of parallel universes rears its head, and the sci-fi element of Source Code really starts to kick in.
+Then the sci-fi element of Source Code really starts to kick in.

-What’s impressive here is that Duncan Jones juggles the technical mumbo-jumbo with a satisfying CGI blast but keeps the scale small; we spend as much time sharing Colter’s claustrophobic isolation as we do talking to his fellow train passengers.
+What’s impressive here is that Duncan Jones juggles the technical mumbo-jumbo with a satisfying CGI blast but keeps the scale small; we spend as much time sharing Colter’s claustrophobic isolation as we do talking to his fellow train passengers on the way to Chicago.
 Throughout, Jake Gyllenhaal adds a nice layer of manic desperation to the soldier out of his depth.
 And he totally rocks a tweed jacket like a guy who knows he’s only got eight minutes to look good.

 It all wraps up with a vaguely poignant finish – a reminder that Jones can handle relationships as much as a big budget.
-The scientific twists may get a little over-convoluted, but the engaging cast give the ending a strong emotional hook.
-You can even overlook Jeffrey Wright’s hammy performance (he spends his time waving around a walking stick like an over-excited Bond villain).
+The scientific twists may get a little over-convoluted, but the engaging cast – watch out for Jeffrey Wright’s scene-stealing performance – give the ending a strong emotional hook.
 Moon fans may be sad to see the director move away from his indie debut, but if this is Duncan Jones doing mainstream, there’s nothing to worry about.
 Trains.
 Brains.
 Romance.
 It’s total Hitchcock.
 If Hitchcock listened to Chesney Hawkes.